ruichenZz/cs239-attention-span/pilot+evaluation prep/pilot+evaluationPrep.md

 [+0.5] Present the pilot user with a brief statement of the scenario and task.
 Ask the pilot user to complete the task.
 Note: You might feel (very) nervous that something will break.
 That is OK.
 It's ok for the pilot user to break things as they test out your system.
 Be prepared to restart/recover your system when things break.
 Note what happened step by step.
 Include 0.5-1p of notes on one pilot user.
 Additionally, summarize in a few sentences: What happened?
 Why?
 What changes do you need to make to your system before the next pilot?

+Pilot User Session Notes
+User Action – Script Without Goals:
+The pilot user copied and pasted a script into the main text area but did not provide any goals.
+When they clicked "Check Script," the platform did not respond.
+We discovered the underlying issue: the system required a goals input before proceeding with analysis.
+Since the user prompt was null, it caused a failure in the prompt construction.
+Immediate Fix Attempt:
+We modified the backend logic to allow a default set of goals if none were provided.
+This involved merging the user’s custom goals with our built-in prompt.
+We reloaded the system and asked the user to try again.
+User Action – Entering Goals:
+The pilot user then re-ran the script with newly typed goals.
+The suggestions generated, but the system used only the user’s goals, without incorporating the pre-defined goals we had intended to keep.
+This required another quick fix on our end: we had to ensure that the built-in prompt and user prompt would be concatenated rather than replaced.
+Formatting Issue:
+After generating suggestions, the text displayed incorrectly: the suggestions overflowed outside the bounding box in the interface.
+The pilot user remarked that the styling looked broken and that the entire interface layout seemed to shift.
+User Feedback:
+The pilot user felt our system was “basically GPT with an extra step” and did not see the clear difference in its specialized approach.
+They suggested we highlight how the system’s segmentation and timeline differ from a generic LLM response.
+Overall Observations:
+The user unintentionally discovered two input-handling bugs (missing default goals and non-merged prompt).
+Our quick fixes addressed both issues, but we still faced UI rendering problems (the overflow text).
+The pilot user expressed doubt about the system’s unique value proposition, indicating we must better illustrate how the script classification (informational, comedic, etc.) is distinct from a standard GPT-based chat.
+Summary
+What Happened?
+The pilot user first entered a script with no goals, causing the platform to fail silently.
+After a fix, they entered goals, but we inadvertently lost the built-in prompt.
+We fixed that too.
+Then the interface displayed suggestions outside the container, and the user felt the system’s functionality was too similar to GPT.
+Why Did It Happen?
+The system’s prompt management logic assumed a goals input would always be present.
+Merging the default prompt with the user’s custom input was also not implemented initially.
+Additionally, the styling for suggestions had not been tested under a longer text output scenario.
+Changes Needed Before the Next Pilot
+Ensure that if a user does not supply goals, the system still includes an internal default.
+Always concatenate the user’s goals with our built-in instructions.
+Update the CSS to handle longer text or unexpected content size so suggestions never overflow.
+Emphasize the unique analytics, classification, and timeline features to show how our system differs from a generic LLM-based chatbot.

 [+0.5] Involve another pilot user outside of the course.
 Include 0.5-1p of notes on this second pilot user.
 Summarize in a few sentences: What happened?
 Why?
 What changes do you need to make to your system before the next pilot?

+Another Pilot User Session Notes
+Uploading the Script
+The user initially attempted to drag and drop the text file into the interface, which our system did not support.
+They were confused by the lack of any upload indicator.
+Eventually, they copied and pasted the contents into the text box successfully.
+Parsing and Classification
+The user’s script contained brief comedic lines within larger, informational paragraphs.
+Although comedic phrases were present (“We might as well start a comedy club next door!”), the system incorrectly classified those paragraphs purely as “informational.”
+The comedic tags never triggered because our classifier expected more overt comedic patterns.
+User Feedback
+After clicking “Check Script,” the user said the comedic lines were “completely lost in the system’s analysis.”
+They expected to see “comedic” flags or color highlights for each joke.
+They also noticed the comedic lines were never shown in a separate comedic category, even though they were distinctly phrased.
+Observations

+We realized our comedic detection logic is too rigid—it likely requires entire paragraphs to be comedic.
+Subtle humor or short quips within otherwise “informational” paragraphs went unrecognized.
+This caused the user to doubt the system’s ability to provide nuanced feedback on tone or style.
+Additionally, the user felt the interface should support direct file uploads or clearly warn users that drag-and-drop is not available.
+Summary
+What Happened?
+The user tried to upload a text file by drag-and-drop (unsupported by the system), then pasted their script.
+They included comedic lines within otherwise “informational” paragraphs.
+The system classified all paragraphs purely as informational because our comedic detection logic did not catch subtle humor.
+Why Did It Happen?
+We never built an upload feature and provided no prominent instructions that only copy-paste is supported.
+Also, our comedic classification currently applies only to paragraphs that are predominantly comedic, leading to missed tags for partial comedic lines.
+Changes Needed Before the Next Pilot
+Either implement basic file upload or explicitly guide the user that only copy-paste is supported.
+Update the classifier to account for partial comedic lines within informational text.
+This might involve more granular analysis of sentence-level humor cues.
+Provide direct messaging or tooltips if a user tries to drag and drop.
+This will clarify acceptable formats and reduce confusion for future testers.

 ### Before conducting an evaluation [+3]